WELCOME

 The title the Turbine Plays is based on The Knee Plays, a series of compositions by David Byrne composed for the opera Civil Wars by Robert Wilson.
 It would be a sort of theatre marathon, in which all countries in the world would take part.
 Eventually six different composers from six different countries composed parts of Wilson’s text.
 The Knee Plays is a series of twelve short intermezzos that are meant to link the main scenes and to give time for planned changes.
 The six parts would premiere in their land of origin, and would later be put together in one epic performance during the Summer Olympic Games of 1984, a parallel with the internationalist ideals of the Olympic movement.
 The premiere of the complete work was cancelled when the funding failed to materialise and deadlines were not honoured.

-The Turbine Plays is working together with
+The Turbine Plays is about

 Keep in touch